 As for the questions that were repeatedly asked but ignored, Mason wrote:

 Mason must be kidding.
-She knows the questions were ignored every time they were asked.
-And rather than just provide the answers “again,” Mason claimed to have provided the information in an earlier message.
+She knows the questions were ignored every time.
+Rather than just provide the answers “again,” Mason claimed to have provided the information in an earlier message.
 Does Mason think Tiffany could be easily misdirected and was a gullible fool?
-Due to PUCA’s most recent ruse, Tiffany could not verify Mason’s claims of innocence and unintended error.
+Due to PUCA’s most recent ruse, Tiffany could not verify Mason’s claims of innocence and “unintended” error.

-In an email to LDI, Tiffany M. said that, other than the flagrant lying, the most disturbing part of the exchange was Mason’s statement that PUSA would never endorse LDI’s boycott, but are willing to call for a boycott when doing so includes an implication it was their idea and their project.
+In an email to LDI, Tiffany M. said that, other than the flagrant lying, the most disturbing part of the exchange was Mason’s statement that PUSA would never endorse LDI’s boycott but are willing to call for a boycott when doing so includes an implication it was their idea and their project.
 Tiffany said she was also bothered by the feeling that Mason was just toying with her.
 “I could imagine them laughing and mocking,” Tiffany wrote.
 “They obviously didn’t care.
 And their story kept evolving.
 I’ll bet they didn’t even try to justify their ungodly actions to themselves.
 They have no moral conscience.
-It is as though the sinful behavior meant nothing.
-It is grossly shameful.”
+It’s as though the sinful behavior means nothing.
+It is shameful.”

-Black There are six things that the Lord hates, seven that are an abomination to him: haughty eyes, a lying tongue, and hands that shed innocent blood, a heart that devises wicked plans, feet that make haste to run to evil, a false witness who breathes out lies, and one who sows discord among brothers
+Proverbs 6:16-19 – There are six things that the Lord hates, seven that are an abomination to him: haughty eyes, a lying tongue, and hands that shed innocent blood, a heart that devises wicked plans, feet that make haste to run to evil, a false witness who breathes out lies, and one who sows discord among brothers.

 March for Life